Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Motion of charged particles in the spacetime of a quantum-crrected RN BH

 \subsection{Charged particle motion}

+We next investigate the motion of charged particles around this quantum-corrected BH.
 We consider a particle with mass $m$ and charge $e$ moving on the equatorial plane of the quantum-corrected BH, with the 4-velocity of the test particle given by $u^a=\frac{d x^a}{d \tau}=\dot{x}^a$.
 Thus, its motion is governed by the Lagrangian denstity~\cite{Wagh:1989zqa,Pugliese:2011py}

-Here, we have utilized Eqs.~\eqref{metric} and \eqref{Aa} and simplified them by considering the test particle motion on the equatorial plane with $\theta = \pi/2$.
+Here, we have utilized eqs.~\eqref{metric} and \eqref{Aa} and simplified them by considering the test particle motion on the equatorial plane with $\theta = \pi/2$.
 The dot denotes derivative with respect to proper time $\tau$, and $q \equiv e/m$ represents the specific charge of the charged particle.

-Based on the Lagrangian density in Eq.~\eqref{Lagrangian_density}, which exhibits no explicit dependence on $t$ or $\phi$, the corresponding components of the generalized momentum $P_a$ are conserved~\cite{Wagh:1989zqa}.
-Consequently, the conserved specific energy $E$ and specific angular momentum $L$ of the particle can be expressed as:
+Based on the Lagrangian density in eq.~\eqref{Lagrangian_density}, which exhibits no explicit dependence on $t$ or $\phi$, the corresponding components of the generalized momentum $P_a$ are conserved~\cite{Wagh:1989zqa}.
+Consequently, the conserved specific energy $E$ and specific angular momentum $L$ of the particle can be expressed as~\cite{Wagh:1989zqa,Pugliese:2011py}:

 Here, $\bar{E}$ and $\bar{L}$ represent the energy and angular momentum of the test particle, respectively.
-From Eqs.~\eqref{E} and \eqref{L}, we obtain
+From eqs.~\eqref{E} and \eqref{L}, we obtain

 Moreover, for the massive particle, its 4-velocity $u^a$ satisifies $g_{ab} u^a u^b=-1$.
 Thus, we have: